giuliamml/data-journal.github.io/pages/nginx-scripting.md

 }
 ```

-This configuration, for instance, would listen in port `80` and proxy `some.website.com` according to some custom logic in `main.lua`.
+This configuration would listen in port `80` and proxy `some.website.com` according to some custom logic in `main.lua`.
 This extra directive is the basic additional sintax you need to add to your existing Nginx server configuration.
-If your OpenResty is running locally, you can start adding your Lua logic and the JIT compiler will pick the changes without having to restart the server.
+If your OpenResty is installed locally, you can start adding your Lua logic and you'll just have to restart Nginx to pick up the changes.

 The setup works fine until you realize you have to go through the same setup in someone else's machine.
 After spending more time than you'd like to admite trying to get OpenResty compilation flags right, containerization starts to seem like something that would solve a lot of the development problems, instead of being just an extra setup for deployment.

 ## 2 Dockerfile

 I've prepared an [OpenResty base image](https://hub.docker.com/r/fjsousa/nginx-openresty/) based on Alpine Linux.
 The image has around 17 MB and is based on this other [OpenResty Image](https://github.com/ficusio/openresty/blob/master/alpine/Dockerfile), but with LuaRocks, Lua's package manager, and an up to date version of OpenResty.
 This is the breakdown of the Dockerfile.
-You can find the complete Dockerfile, as well as the rest of the [Nginx web app here](https://github.com/fjsousa/openresty-smart-proxy).
+You can find the complete Dockerfile, as well as the rest of the [Nginx example app here](https://github.com/fjsousa/openresty-smart-proxy).

 ### Install Lua dependencies